If you’re wondering “Why am I feeling full all the time?” your gut is telling you something is wrong.

 Perhaps you are feeling bloated, overly full, or your stomach simply is never satisfied.

-Read here to learn more about hunger.
+Read here to learn more about hunger and why.

 Undiagnosed condition